MOSES * EGYPT * SPAETH

 An Invisible God and the Dynamics of Inner Life

-Behind Freud's contentment when his book's messages were disseminated widely because of such great attention around the publishing, it is apparent that the book among its many inquiries also contains an extra message of a special kind.
-Without changing his atheistic position, yet Freud - near the end of his life and speculations about the existence - suggests through his argumentation that belief in the unseen god may prepare the ground for several very great cultural values - and especially: intense introspection.
+Behind Freud's contentment when his messages were so widely disseminated with the publishing of his last book amid such great attention, it is apparent that the book among its many inquiries also contains an extra message of a special kind.
+Without changing his atheistic position, Freud - nearing the end of his life and speculations about the question of existence - suggests through his argumentation that belief in the unseen god may prepare the ground for several very great cultural values - and especially: intense introspection.

-- Someone who can contemplate an invisible god, Freud implies, is in a strong position to take seriously the invisible, but perhaps determining, dynamics of inner life, - according to Mark Edmundson's essay on Freud: "Defender of the Faith?", in New York Times Magazine (September 9, 2007).
+- Someone who can contemplate an invisible god, Freud implies, is in a strong position to take seriously the unseen but possibly determining dynamics of inner life, - according to Mark Edmundson's essay on Freud: "Defender of the Faith?", in The New York Times Magazine (September 9, 2007).

-Thomas Mann, the great German writer, well-known too for his interest in Moses, points to the fact that Freud was deeply involved in the irrationalism of the beginning of the new century (1900) because of the nature of the material of his enquiry - the unconscious, passions, instincts, and dreams.
+Thomas Mann, the great German writer and Nobel Prize winner, well-known too for his interest in Moses, points to the fact that Freud was deeply involved in the irrationalism of the beginning of the new century (1900) because of the nature of the material of his enquiry - the unconscious, passions, instincts, and dreams.

 Freud's Word on Science

-Many years ago when I began my research on the historical Moses, I only knew very little about Freud's ideas about Moses - however, through my own investigations also I ended up with some of the same results as by Freud.
-Even about the title of my book-series, "Assassinating Moses", it was to be observed that already Freud had used an almost similar expression, although not for quite the same purpose.
-(Here, Freud had his theory about an archaic murdering-of-the-father).
+Many years ago when I began my research on the historical Moses, I only knew very little about Freud's ideas on Moses - however, through my own investigations I also ended up with some of the same results as Freud.
+Even as regards the title of my book-series, "Assassinating Moses", it was to be observed that already Freud had used an almost similar expression, although not for quite the same purpose.
+(Here, Freud had his theory about the archaic murdering-of-the-father).

-Based on the knowledge in his time, Freud arrived to his interesting conclusions about Moses.
+Based on the knowledge of his time, Freud arrived at his interesting conclusions about Moses.
 Freud was very logical and penetrating in his argumentation - in particular in his endeavours to present Moses as an Egyptian prince.
-More than 60 years later I was able to make use of many more sources from also many more research areas (not least the first more precise Moses dating by which I even used means of astronomy) - this alone may show decisive differences and lead to the further progress.
+More than 60 years later I was able to make use of many more sources from even many more research areas (not least the first more precise Moses dating with the help of astronomy) - this alone may show decisive differences and lead to further progress in this field.

-Like Freud himself (although he often wanted to protect his research with dogmas) said so brilliantly:
+As Freud himself (although he sometimes wanted to protect his research with dogma) said so brilliantly:

 "...
 It is a misunderstanding that science is only decisive, provable findings, and it is unfair to demand it to be so.
-This is a demand only expressed by those who pursue some kind of authority and a demand for having the religion's catechism replaced by something else, even with a scientific one.
-Science ... is constituted mainly by statements which it has developed into different degrees of probability. ..."
+This is a demand only expressed by those who wish to follow some kind of authority and a demand for replacing a religion's catechism by something else, even by a scientific one.
+Science ... consists mainly of statements which it has developed into various degrees of probability. ..."

 Among the rushes and papyrus stems on the banks of the Nile the goddess Isis sits with